feijaouk/antoniocloud.com/docs/_posts/2019/2019-01-16-linux-fail2ban-integration-with-abuseipdb.md

 ---
-categories: [linux, security]
+categories:
+    - Linux
+    - Security
-tags: [online, security, internet, advertising]
+tags:
+    - online
+    - security
+    - internet
+    - advertising
 ---

 Making the internet safer, one IP at a time